samiksha-31/200244525031/Assignment 4.md

 5. Select the policy name *AmazonS3FullAccess* and click on *Next:Tags*.
 6. Enter the *Key* and *Value* and click on *Next:Review*.
 7. Enter the *Role name* and if required the role description.
 Click on *Create role*.
+8. Role is created.

 **Steps to attach IAM role to EC2** :-
 1. From Services select *EC2*.
 2. Select the instance and click on *Actions*.
 3. Go to *Instance settings* and select *Attach/Rename IAM role*.
 4. From the dropdown select the IAM role created and click on *Apply*.
+5. Role is attached to the instance.

 **Commands to run on MobaXterm** :- aws s3 ls *(bucket name)*